Jninja1/Locked-and-Loaded/README.md

-# More-Snipers
+# Locked-and-Loaded
-Adds a couple of new sniper rifles and new ammo.
+Adds more guns and ammo types for those gun nuts.

 Click the green button and then download zip file.